stephanieerin/kinetic-sdk-rb/README.md

 ruby -v
 ```

-### Bundler Gem

-A [Gemfile](./Gemfile) is provided to automatically install the required gems using bundler.
-This first requires that the bundler gem is installed.
-Once bundler is installed, the rest of the gems can be installed.

-Install the Bundler gem:

-    gem install bundler

-*IMPORTANT NOTE*: If using [rbenv](https://github.com/rbenv/rbenv) to manage Ruby versions, run the following command.

-    rbenv rehash

-Finally, install the dependency gems:

-    bundle install

-### Dependency Gems
+### Included Dependency Gems

-The Kinetic Ruby SDK uses the following gems:
+The Kinetic Ruby SDK uses the following gems, which are conveniently packaged in the SDK.
+You do not need to install these gems to the default gem path.

 - [mime-types](https://github.com/mime-types/ruby-mime-types) used by the multipart-post gem.
 - [multipart-post](https://github.com/nicksieger/multipart-post) for uploading files to the application REST APIs.